 Scandia-Hus Case Studies -

-Contemporary Architecture in a Cranleigh Back Garden
+Contemporary Architecture in a Back Garden

 On a sunny spot just outside the large village of Cranleigh, a stunning contemporary Scandia-Hus stands amidst the surrounding fields and trees.